 Explain the “Why” before the “What” and the “How”

 People buy into why you do something, not what you have to offer or how you implement it.
 They want to know what drives you to provide your products or services, and they want answers that are relevant to their current stories.
 Practice brand storytelling for each landing page you create, and tell narratives that are honest, relevant and compelling.
 Start with why you do what you do, then move on to what it is you offer, and how you will fulfill your customer’s needs.
+For example, cosmetic surgeons can add their mission and vision in the content of their website when doing plastic surgery SEO.
+This provides their target audience a clear idea of the type of service they can receive from their surgeons.

 Reflect Your Brand Personality

 Make your brand the theme for your landing pages.
-Everything from the language, to the colors, to the design, should reflect and represent your brand accurately.
+Everything from the language to the colors, to the design, should reflect and represent your brand accurately.
 This could be the only thing your visitors will base their decision on – make sure you put your brand in a positive light.
 If your landing page is a silo page, make it consistent with your website to show professionalism.

 Make Silo Pages